 Then when you only have time to dash out the door, your child cooperates and responds quickly—not because you've threatened them, but because their needs are met and a loving relationship has been nurtured.
 This connection serves as elastic for the child to be flexible when we don't have the time or energy to be creative and playful.
 The child respects us and our needs and timing because they've experienced respect and we've modeled it!
 Now we get to enjoy the fruits of our connection.

-For parenting from the heart, key parenting tools, and effective discipline, visit our parenting resource page!
+For parenting from the heart, key parenting skills, and positive discipline, visit our parenting resource page!